 The 1 Nissan Murano Model Year You Should Avoid

-The Nissan Murano is a popular, midsize SUV that offers the quality Nissan is known for.
-But as with every vehicle, not all model years are created equal.
+The Nissan Murano is a popular, midsize SUV that offers great value.
 Some Murano model years have proved to be more capable and reliable than others, with some being more likely to experience problems.
 Out of all the models out there, here’s the worst Nissan Murano model year of them all.

 The Nissan Murano model year to avoid at all costs